We are challenged morally and spiritually to make a clear ethical agreement with one another. We want to affirm:

 2. Whenever possible, issues will be resolved by those involved, with or without a mutually agreed-upon mediator.
 Immediate, local resolution is encouraged; it is recommended that local communities develop their own resolution/mediation processes.

-3. Where resolution is not forthcoming, parties may request mediation assistance from the leader’s supervising guide or Students Advocate.
+3. Where resolution is not forthcoming, parties may request mediation assistance from the leader’s supervising guide.
 Either party may request the assistance of the Ethics Committee.

 4. An Ethics Committee, composed of three elders /leaders, at least one of whom shall be a trustee, will be elected by the membership.
 Terms shall be for three years, commencing at election.
 Current committee: Mahmoud Mostafa, Khadim Chisti, Rahima McCullough.